 But perhaps I’m biased.
 I was born in Salem (in October), spent almost every Sunday and Halloween of my childhood there, and still visit family in the city.
 There are many things in Salem for curious travellers to explore.
-Here are ten that I think will give you a taste of the full flavor of Salem’s rich history:
+Here are 13 that I think will give you a taste of the full flavor of Salem’s rich history:

 This post contains affiliate links.
 For more information, click here.